-Ball State University (Ball State) is a research institution of higher learning located in Muncie, Indiana, that was established more 100 years ago.
+Ball State University (Ball State) is a research institution of higher learning located in Muncie, Indiana, that was established more than 100 years ago.
 Ball State University is home to more than 15,140 students and operates as a space-grant school.
 The university’s seven colleges/schools offer more than 200 undergraduate and graduate degree programs.
-The Princeton Review and US News recognize BSU’s online academic degree programs among the best in the nation.
+The Princeton Review and US News recognize BSU’s online academic degree programs as among the best in the nation.

 9. My Alarm Center (MAC)

 My Alarm Center offers several $1000 scholarships for law school students or those studying for law enforcement or criminal just degrees.
 The deadline for these scholarships for law students is July 1st, and the funds must be used towards the student’s college tuition.
-Eligible students may either be in their first two years of college or graduating high school in the spring of 2021.
+Eligible students may either be in their first two years of college or graduate high school in the spring of 2021.
 Students related to a staff or employee of My Alarm Center are ineligible.

-Founded in 2000, My Alarm Center offers the industry’s technologically advanced systems in security on a national level.
+Founded in 2000, My Alarm Center offers the industry’s technologically advanced systems insecurity on a national level.
 My Alarm Center has grown to become one of the premier security system providers in the nation, offering the highest in customer service and professional services.
 My Alarm Center operates with regional offices in Philadelphia, Los Angeles, Atlanta, and four Texas locations.

 10. The National Asian Pacific American Bar Association Law Foundation (NAPABA) – The Sharon and Ivan Leadership (SAIL) Scholarship

-The NAPABA offers the Sharon and Ivan Leadership (SAIL) Scholarship to second year law students who demonstrate a commitment and promise to excellence in leadership and potential.
+The NAPABA offers the Sharon and Ivan Leadership (SAIL) Scholarship to second-year law students who demonstrate a commitment and promise to excellence in leadership and potential.
 The SAIL scholarships for law school students are valued at $7,500, which is divided between a student’s expenses during their second and third year of law school.
 The deadline for these NAPABA scholarships for law students is June 30th.
 Recipients of the SAIL scholarship award must make a commitment to pay it forward as they move through their careers.

 The National Asian Pacific American Bar Association Law Foundation (NAPABA) was established in 1994 as a nonprofit organization to serve the communities of Asian Pacific Americans.
 To date, the NAPABA has awarded thousands of dollars in scholarships to assist Asian Pacific Americans seeking legal careers and wanting to work in public service to the Asian Pacific American Community.